Colombia: Western & Central Andes

 Colombia: Western & Central Andes Birding Tour

 Are you ready to explore the best birding hotspots Colombia’s Western and Central Andes has to offer?
-During our 12-day tour, we’ll search for some of Colombia’s unique and most-wanted endemic species while visiting a diverse array of ecosystems like the Choco Lowlands, Pacific Dry Forest, Cloud Forest, and Paramo.
+During our 12-day tour, we’ll search for some of Colombia’s unique and most-wanted endemic species while visiting a diverse array of ecosystems like the Choco Lowland Rainforest, Pacific Dry Forest, Andean Cloud Forest, and Páramo.

 Unparalleled in its diversity, Colombia is home to nearly 2,000 species of birds.

-During our time together, we will seek out some of the 80 endemics including Gold-ringed, Black-and-Gold and Multicolored Tangers, Yellow-eared Parrot, Cauca Guan, Chestnut Wood-Quail, Grayish Piculet, Crested Ant-Tanager, Brown-banded Antpitta, Apical Flycatcher, Yellow-headed Brushfinch, Masked Saltator, Buffy Helmetcrest, Munchique Wood Wren, Red-bellied Grackle, and Antioquia Wren.
+During our time together, we will seek out some of the 80+ endemics, including Yellow-eared Parrot, Multicolored Tanger, Buffy Helmetcrest, Black-and-Gold Tanager, Cauca Guan, Chestnut Wood-Quail, Grayish Piculet, Crested Ant-Tanager, Brown-banded Antpitta, Apical Flycatcher, Yellow-headed Brushfinch, Hermit Wood-Wren, Gold-ringed Tanager, Munchique Wood-Wren, Red-bellied Grackle, and Antioquia Wren.

 Other epic targets include, Red-ruffed Fruitcrow, Scaled Fruiteater, Olive Finch, White-faced Nunbird, Black-billed Mountain-Toucan, Gray-breasted Mountain-Toucan, Chestnut-naped, Scaled, and Crescent-faced Antpitta.